Connect to share and comment

 We've seen debt before, but not like this.
 Here's why major economies are drowning in red ink.

-Economists explain that there’s no single answer to that question.
+answer to that question.
 Each of these poor-rich countries has accumulated debt in its own way and for its own reasons.

 America’s $14.3 trillion obligation itself stems from a variety of factors, according to the Pew Fiscal Analysis Initiative.
 The biggest of these include tax cuts and the wars in Afghanistan and Iraq; the Obama administration’s stimulus spending, at $830 billion, has boosted the tab only modestly.